 - Eq.
-(41) is formulated for discrete velocities, but it is still continuous in both space and time. - Since the streaming velocities are constant, the Method of Characteristics is the most convenient way to discretize space and time and to recover the simplest formulation of the LBM scheme. - Applying the simple forward Euler integration rule yields where
+(38) is formulated for discrete velocities, but it is still continuous in both space and time. - Since the streaming velocities are constant, the Method of Characteristics is the most convenient way to discretize space and time and to recover the simplest formulation of the LBM scheme. - Applying the second-order Crank-Nicolson yields where $\theta = 1/2$ .